caniceirotiago/FP-AOR-FRONTEND/README.md

 The frontend for the "Innovation Lab Management" project is designed to deliver a dynamic and responsive user experience.
 Built with React.js, this application leverages modern web technologies to provide an intuitive and interactive interface.

+This repository contains the frontend source code for the "Innovation Lab Management" application, developed as part of the 11th edition of the "Acertar o Rumo" program at the University of Coimbra, promoted by Critical Software.
+This project received the highest grade.

+The primary goal of this project is to create a robust and intuitive web application to facilitate the management of an Innovation Lab.
+The application aims to provide a centralized environment for organizing, coordinating, and monitoring innovative projects, promoting team collaboration and optimizing the use of available resources.

 see: https://github.com/caniceirotiago/FP-AOR-BACKEND

 ## Technologies Used